-(c) An additional tax is imposed upon each ((retail)) sale of spirits in the original package by a spirits distributor licensee or other licensee acting as a spirits distributor pursuant to Title 66 RCW to a restaurant spirits retailer and upon each retail sale of spirits in the original package by a licensee of the board at the rate of ((twenty cents per liter through June 30, 1995, thirty cents per liter for the period July 1, 1995, through June 30, 1997, and)) fortyone cents per liter ((thereafter.
+(c) An additional tax is imposed upon each ((retail)) sale of spirits in the original package by a spirits distributor licensee or other licensee acting as a spirits distributor pursuant to Title 66 RCW to a restaurant spirits retailer and upon each retail sale of spirits in the original package by a licensee of the board at the rate of ((twenty cents per liter through June 30, 1995, thirty cents per liter for the period July 1, 1995, through June 30, 1997, and)) forty-one cents per liter ((thereafter.
 This additional tax applies to all such sales including sales by Washington state liquor stores and agencies, and including sales to spirits, beer, and wine restaurant licensees)).

-(d) All revenues collected during any month from additional taxes under this subsection ((shall)) must be deposited in the state general fund by the twenty-fifth day of the following month.
+(d) All revenues collected during any month from additional taxes under this subsection shall be deposited in the state general fund by the twenty-fifth day of the following month.

-(7)(a) An additional tax is imposed upon each retail sale of spirits in the original package at the rate of one dollar and thirty-three cents per liter. ((This additional tax applies to all such sales including sales by Washington state liquor stores and agencies, but excluding sales to spirits, beer, and wine restaurant licensees.))
+(7) (a) An additional tax is imposed upon each retail sale of spirits in the original package at the rate of one dollar and thirty-three cents per liter. ((This additional tax applies to all such sales including sales by Washington state liquor stores and agencies, but excluding sales to spirits, beer, and wine restaurant licensees.))

-(b) All revenues collected during any month from additional taxes under this subsection ((shall)) must be deposited by the twenty-fifth day of the following month into the general fund.
+(b) All revenues collected during any month from additional taxes under this subsection shall be deposited by the twenty-fifth day of the following month into the general fund.

-(8) The tax imposed in RCW 82.08.020 ((shall)) does not apply to sales of spirits in the original package.
+(8) The tax imposed in RCW 82.08.020 shall not apply to sales of spirits in the original package.

-(9) The taxes imposed in this section ((shall)) must be paid by the buyer to the seller, and each seller ((shall)) must collect from the buyer the full amount of the tax payable in respect to each taxable sale under this section.
-The taxes required by this section to be collected by the seller ((shall)) must be stated separately from the selling price, and for purposes of determining the tax due from the buyer to the seller, it ((shall be)) is conclusively presumed that the selling price quoted in any price list does not include the taxes imposed by this section.
-Sellers must report and return all taxes imposed in this section in accordance with rules adopted by the department.
+(9) The taxes imposed in this section shall be paid by the buyer to the seller, and each seller shall collect from the buyer the full amount of the tax payable in respect to each taxable sale under this section.
+The taxes required by this section to be collected by the seller shall be stated separately from the selling price, and for purposes of determining the tax due from the buyer to the seller, it shall be conclusively presumed that the selling price quoted in any price list does not include the taxes imposed by this section.
+Sellers shall report and return all taxes imposed in this section in accordance with rules adopted by the department.

-(10) As used in this section, the terms, "spirits" and "package" ((shall)) have the same meaning ((ascribed to them)) as provided in chapter 66.04 RCW.
+(10) As used in this section, the terms, "spirits" and "package" shall have the meaning ascribed to them in chapter 66.04 RCW.

 Sec.
-107. RCW 66.08.050 and 2011 c 186 s 2 are each amended to read as follows:
+107. RCW 66.08.050 and 2005 c 151 s 3 are each amended to read as follows:

-The board, subject to the provisions of this title and the rules, ((shall)) must:
+The board, subject to the provisions of this title and the rules, shall: